Flux-Activated Resonant Control of a Bosonic Quantum Memory: Device Fabrication

 \subsubsection{Step 1: alignment markers}

-The fabrication of the device begins with the cleaning of a 2-inch C-plane sapphire wafer by sonicating for 4 minutes each in N-Methyl-2-pyrrolidone (NMP) and methanol, followed by baking at 200$^\circ$C for 5 minutes to remove any residual water molecules.
+The fabrication of the device begins with the cleaning of a 2-inch C-plane sapphire wafer by sonicating in N-Methyl-2-pyrrolidone (NMP) and methanol for 4 minutes each, followed by baking at 200$^\circ$C for 5 minutes to remove any residual chemicals molecules.
 Following this, the wafer is cooled down on a heat sink for 5 minutes.
 After that we spincoat two layers of the EBL resists: 550\,nm of MMA (8.5) MAA EL13 and 250\,nm of 950k PMMA A4.
-Each of the spincoating rounds is followed by baking for 5 minutes at 200$^\circ$C. Next, we sputter $\sim$10 nm anti-charging gold layer.
+Each of the spincoating rounds is followed by baking for 5 minutes at 200$^\circ$C. Next, we sputter an anti-charging gold layer of $\sim$10 nm thickness.
 We then expose the alignment markers using Raith EBPG 5200+ EBL system with the dose 750 $\mu$C/cm$^2$.
 Subsequently, we etch gold using KI gold etchant and develop the exposed pattern with 3:1 IPA:H2O at 6$^\circ$C for 2 minutes.

-In the following step, we etch the surface for 60 seconds in Ar ($85\,\%$) -- O$_2$ ($15\,\%$) environment and evaporate 115\,nm of Nb using Angström Engineering double-angle evaporation system.
-We perform lift-off soaking the wafer in NMP at 90$^\circ$C for 3 hours and then sonicating in NMP, acetone and methanol 3 minutes each.
+To clean leftover resist before the metal deposition, we apply etching for 60 seconds in Ar ($85\,\%$) -- O$_2$ ($15\,\%$) environment and evaporate 115\,nm of Nb using Angstrom Engineering double-angle evaporation system.
+We perform lift-off via soaking the wafer in NMP at 90$^\circ$C for 3 hours and then sonicating in NMP, acetone and methanol for 3 minutes each.